Documentation of Contract Quantities

-Documentation of Contract quantities is a three-day class administered by Illinois Center for Transportation offering documentation certification (Illinois Department of Transportation class S-14).
+Documentation of Contract Quantities is administered by Illinois Center for Transportation offering documentation certification (IDOT class S-14).

 The course is a prequalification for all IDOT consultants who will perform construction inspection (Phase III) work, including staking, material testing, inspection, documentation of materials and quantities, record keeping, enforcing specifications and much more.
 Check out a complete list of requirements for consultant prequalification.